-Join Jungwoo Ryoo for an in-depth discussion in this video Indexing, part of Computer Forensics Essential Training.
+Join Jungwoo Ryoo for an in-depth discussion in this video Indexing, part of Learning Computer Forensics (2014).

 …Indexing is another very important feature in a computer forensics software suite,…especially in terms of searching.…Indexing refers to the process of creating a catalog by going…through an evidence drive and recording the location of each data item.…To give you an analogy, creating an index for…a book is similar to creating an index for an evidence drive.…Once you create an index in your book,…you can get to a page of your interest very quickly based on a keyword.…